voschezang/coding-handbook/management/management-principles.md

 1. **Awareness**.
 An expectation of the system how the system will operate in the current conditions.
 2. **Prioritization** of adjustments.
 E.g. a focus point, an investigation or a concrete improvement.
+    1. This is a tradeoff between importance and urgency.

 3. A **communication channel** to send adjustments to the system.

 This loops requires three competencies: perception, decision making and communication.
 This creates an additional requirement: sufficient knowledge about both the domain and the resources of the system.